LilymoonW/FinalProject_CS340/README.md

 For the **Age puzzle**, we assumed that the product is between 1 to 100 and the sum of ages to be between 2 and 50.
 This limits the scope of the number of random problems our model can find.
 Additionally, when generating random variations, I limited the steps to 100—Z3* must find a solvable sum and product within this limit, or it will return undefined.

 For the **Magic Squares** puzzle, we limited the size of a magic square a user can generate to 5, as having more rows and columns would take a while to generate.
+Additionally, for the generation of magic squares for users to solve, we limited the size of the square to 4, as similar to the user generated magic squares, it would take a while to generate all instances of the magic squares for us to grab and use as puzzles.

 ---